FrankHeber/zweiter-versuch-blog/content/blog/hello-akademie/index.md

 >
 > (Jose Ortega y Gasset, span.
 Kulturphilosoph)

 Wahlrecht is very fun.
-Look at this diagram about Paragraph 6 of the Bundeswahlgesetz and it's references between its clauses and to other Paragraphs:
+Look at this diagram about paragraph 6 of the Bundeswahlgesetz and its references between its clauses and to other paragraphs:

 ![Diagram](./BWG_Para_6.png)